tibbotech/tibbotech.github.io/plus1_layers/index.md

-# Tibbo Yocto Linux
+# Tibbo Yocto Linux Distribution

-Yocto Layers at <https://github.com/tibbotech/yocto_layers> is for people who want to make his own Linux customized distribution for his custom board or for thouse who wants take part in bootloader/kernel development for [Plus1/sp7021](https://tibbo.com/store/plus1.html) SoC.
+Tibbo Yocto Layers at <https://github.com/tibbotech/yocto_layers> is for developers who want to make they own Linux distribution for they custom board or for thouse who wants take part in bootloader/kernel development for [Plus1/sp7021](https://tibbo.com/store/plus1.html) SoC.